Coldwell Banker Sea Coast Advantage announces promotion, new hire - News Break

 Coldwell Banker Sea Coast Advantage announces promotion, new hire

-May 22—Denise Kinney, formerly the senior vice president and general manager, has been promoted to president of Coldwell Banker Sea Coast Advantage.
+Denise Kinney, formerly the senior vice president and general manager, has been promoted to president of Coldwell Banker Sea Coast Advantage.
 Kinney has a long and impressive track record in real estate and management.
 A successful agent for 20 years, she served as broker in charge for two other companies before joining Coldwell Banker Sea Coast Advantage in 2008.
-Kinney's rise through the ranks began with serving in several management positions until her last position.www.tribuneledgernews.com
+Kinney’s rise through the ranks began with serving in several management positions until her last position.www.starnewsonline.com